crr0004/coach/README.md

 <p align="center"><img src="img/coach_logo.png" alt="Coach Logo" width="200"/></p>

+# CRR Deepracer
+This branch is based off v0.11.1 with some modifications to aid deepracer

 Coach is a python reinforcement learning framework containing implementation of many state-of-the-art algorithms.

 It exposes a set of easy-to-use APIs for experimenting with new RL algorithms, and allows simple integration of new environments to solve.